nezchan0/Mandala-Art-Keychains/README.md

 ## 🌸 Project Story

-This isn’t just a webpage — it’s a creative collaboration!
+This project isn’t just a webpage — it’s a creative collaboration!

-My friend designed and painted unique Mandala art keychains.
+My friend designed and painted **unique Mandala art keychains** and wanted to showcase them to sell directly to friends, family, and college peers — without the hassle of listing them on e-commerce platforms.

-To help her share them online, I built this interactive product showcase where users can:
+To help her, I built this **interactive product showcase** that highlights the beauty of each keychain.
+Users can:

 - Browse each keychain with smooth image transitions ✨
 - View multiple angles using a custom-built modal viewer 🔍
-- Enjoy a soothing gradient UI inspired by the colors of Mandala art 🎨
+- Enjoy a visually soothing gradient UI inspired by Mandala art 🎨

-We also conducted our own **prop photography session** — styling, lighting, and capturing each piece carefully.
+We also organized a **prop photography session**, carefully styling and photographing each keychain to make them look their absolute best.

-The results were stunning, and the showcase helped sell every single keychain. 💫
+After creating the webpage, we shared the link with friends, family, and peers — and the result was amazing: **all the keychains were sold within a week!** 💫

 ---